For People You Love

-- Buying Antiques allows an item to be loved again.
-Antique collectors value design, craftmanship and durability.
-Antique items have character, are unique and often have a life-story to reveal.
+- Valuable antiques allows the craftmanship to be loved again.
+Antiques are valuable and durable.
+They have character, are rare and often have a life-story to reveal.
 There are many amazing pieces of history that need a good home, to be dusted, polished and cared for.
 We don’t need to buy anything new when there is so much stuff from the past.

 - bookmark or spectacle holder made from recycled necklace.

-- Tickets to see a show (there’s little wrapping or waste, simply pop it in a hand-made card).
+- Tickets to a museum or for a show (there’s little wrapping or waste, simply pop it in a hand-made card)

 - Hire a ride in a vintage car, this is especially good for people who need a special outing but can’t go out for a long period.